Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân tríBáo Dân trí17/06/2025

-The incident happened in a special area called the iron cage, where the zoo's tigers usually rest.
+The incident happened in a special area called the iron cage where the zoo's tigers usually rest.
 This iron cage is located above the tourist walkway.

-The video shows a tiger lying quietly in an iron cage while several people stand below and pluck the fur from its belly.
+The video shows a tiger lying quietly in an iron cage while several people stand below and pluck the fur on its belly.
 Surprisingly, the tiger whose fur was plucked does not react violently.

 In traditional Chinese culture, the tiger is considered the king of all beasts and symbolizes courage and strength.
 In ancient times, the tiger was also associated with generals, the god of war and national power.